Goth style is a dark and mysterious way of dressing, reflecting the Gothic subculture’s aesthetic roots in themes of macabre and romanticism.

 Imagine the visual of a long, airy skirt paired with robust combat boots or a tie-dyed t-shirt worn under a sleek black leather jacket.

-In this unique fashion style, there’s a harmonious balance between the light and the dark, creating a look that’s both mystical and grounded.
+In this unique look, there’s a harmonious balance between the light and the dark, mystical and grounded.

 Accessories such as wide-brimmed hats, silver jewelry, and dark sunglasses are integral to the Hippie Goth look.

 Hippie Goths prefer flowy hippy outfits with splashes of darker, gothic components and accessories like black bandanas and oversized rings.

 @bby_indigo Build a hippie goth outfit with me #alttiktok #gothtok #goth #alttiktok #alttok ♬ suara asli – kimiraikonenπ

 Moreover, the hair and skin color lean toward pale and dark tones, emphasizing the characteristic contrast inherent in the Hippie Goth aesthetic.

 Hippie Gothic fashion icons like Brian Molko and Lorde have made the look famous.

 Corp Goth fashion style merges corporate attire’s prim and proper realm with the captivating allure of Goth fashion, offering a sophisticated look yet laced with a touch of dark intrigue.

 Corporate Goth fashion is recognized by tailored black suits or dresses, conjuring a sleek, professional image infused with gothic elements like leather boots, chokers, and silver jewelry.

 Makeup in the Corporate Goth realm is intense and dramatic: strong red lips and smoky, mesmerizing eyes.